 MIT has ~1,000 tenured and tenure-track faculty, all of whom teach and conduct research, and ~850 members of the academic instructional staff, who possess training and credentials similar to those of faculty members but who are solely dedicated to teaching.
-There are 9 Nobel Prize Laureates, 24 MacArthur Genius Grant Winners, and 2 Pulitzer Prize winners among MIT’s instructors, many of whom teach undergraduate classes, such as Eric Lander, who teaches introductory biology, and Regina Barzilay, who teaches machine learning.
+There are 10 Nobel Prize Laureates, 25 MacArthur Genius Grant Winners, and 2 Pulitzer Prize winners among MIT’s instructors, many of whom teach undergraduate classes, such as Eric Lander, who teaches introductory biology.

 Jay Keyser, in his book on MIT culture, observed that there is an “incredibly strong bond” between MIT students and faculty, in part, because both students and faculty often realize that they are of like kind, just separated by age and experience.
 Our faculty see themselves in our students, and our students, in some cases, aspire to become our faculty, or at least to become more like them: smart, hardworking, creative, and accomplished.